POSTTREATMENT EXACERBATION OF HEPATITIS B

-ATRIPLA is a fixed-dose combination tablet containing efavirenz, emtricitabine, and tenofovir disoproxil fumarate (tenofovir DF).
-SUSTIVA is the brand name for efavirenz, a non-nucleoside reverse transcriptase inhibitor.
+ATRIPLA is a fixed-dose combination tablet containing efavirenz, emtricitabine, and tenofovir DF.
+SUSTIVA is the brand name for efavirenz, a non-nucleoside reverse transcriptase inhibitor (NNRTI).
 EMTRIVA is the brand name for emtricitabine, a synthetic nucleoside analog of cytidine.
 VIREAD is the brand name for tenofovir DF, which is converted in vivo to tenofovir, an acyclic nucleoside phosphonate (nucleotide) analog of adenosine 5'-monophosphate.
 VIREAD and EMTRIVA are the components of TRUVADA.

 Efavirenz is chemically described as (S)-6-chloro-4-(cyclopropylethynyl)-1,4dihydro-4-(trifluoromethyl)-2H-3,1-benzoxazin-2-one.
 Its molecular formula is C14H9ClF3NO2 and its structural formula is:

 Efavirenz is a white to slightly pink crystalline powder with a molecular mass of 315.68.
 It is practically insoluble in water (less than 10 μg/mL).

 The chemical name of emtricitabine is 5-fluoro-1-(2R,5S)-[2(hydroxymethyl)-1,3-oxathiolan-5-yl]cytosine.
 Emtricitabine is the (-) enantiomer of a thio analog of cytidine, which differs from other cytidine analogs in that it has a fluorine in the 5-position.

 It has a molecular formula of C8H10FN3O3S and a molecular weight of 247.24.
 It has the following structural formula: